 At some point I decided to tell at least some part of the story from the serial killer’s point of view, and that was enough to send me off on a self-assigned task of researching serial killers.
-(I’ve mentioned before that I enjoy doing research almost as much as I enjoy writing.)
+(I enjoy doing research almost as much as I enjoy writing.)
 As the research led me deeper into the subject, it led me away from the fascination that started with reading Helter Skelter, and whatever romanticized notions I had about the people who commit such acts.

-There are at least two archetypes of serial killer: the obviously deranged type that you spot right away and take measures to avoid, and the smooth, sophisticated type whose “mask of sanity” stays firmly in place until it’s too for you to run once you know what’s hidden beneath it.
+There are at least two archetypical serial killer types: the obviously deranged type that you spot right away and take measures to avoid, and the smooth, sophisticated type whose “mask of sanity” stays firmly in place until it’s too for you to run away, once you know what’s hidden beneath it.
 I started out with Ted Bundy, who clearly fit on the the latter end of the scale, with Ann Rule’s The Stranger Beside Me.

 I’ve written this before, but one of the most striking things I’ve found about researching cases for the LGBT Hate Crimes Project is how little information is often available about the victim.
 In some cases, where the victim or victims survived an assault or attempted murder, they may speak for themselves, unless they are minors or afraid of reprisals if they speak out.
 (Some victims are targeted because they are marginalized and less likely to speak out and report a crime against them.)
 In some cases — where the victim has been killed and was also a member of a marginalized group — the victim almost disappears, except for a fleeting sentence here or there in one news article or another, hinting at the life that existed before the crime that snuffed it out.

 The last one I studied was Dennis Rader, a/k/a BTK.
-If each profile made these people less interesting, Rader was perhaps the least interesting.
+If each profile made these people less interesting, Rader was perhaps the least interesting of all.
 There was nothing fascinating, nothing curious, nothing sympathetic or even remotely likable about him.
 His ordinariness both added to the impact of his crimes and pushed fascination over into disgust.
-By the time I’d finished with him, I’d finished the process I began with Bundy, and my point of view had flipped to those of his victims.
+By the time I was done, I’d finished the process I began with Bundy, and my point of view had flipped to those of his victims.

 I’d never look at people or cases like this in the same way again.
 Perhaps it was the passage of time — nearly 20 years — between the nights spent reading about the Manson murders and the nights spent reading about Rader’s murders.
 I’d become a parent since then, and I read the stories about Rader’s murders through the eyes of a parent.

-I read with the heart of a parent about how he killed Josephine Otero and little Joseph Otero Jr., strangle the nine-year-old boy to death even as his mother regained consciousness enough to realize what was going and scream “You killed my boy,” before he strangled her too — on the bed where Josephine was also tied up, before he took the 11-year-old girl to the basement and hung her.
+I read with the heart of a parent about how he killed Josephine Otero and little Joseph Otero Jr., strangling the nine-year-old boy to death even as his mother regained consciousness enough to realize what was going on and scream “You killed my boy!”
+He strangled her too — on the bed where Josephine was also tied up, before he took the 11-year-old girl to the basement and hung her.

 I read about how he suffocated and strangled Shirley Vian, even as her children were tied up and locked in the bathroom.